 When finished, the preserves will have the consistency of apple sauce and will be a deep brown.
 Transfer them to a mason jar or other air tight container for storage and keep them in the fridge for up to 2 weeks.
 If you know how to can, this is great!
 Follow canning methods to keep your pear preserves last longer.

-This pear preserves recipe works great on breakfast breads like toast, croissants, biscuits, and bagels.
-You can also make desserts, like this delicious crumb cake.
+It tastes delicious on breakfast breads like toast, croissants, biscuits, and bagels.
+You can also use it to make desserts, like this delicious crumb cake.

 Pear Preserves Recipe